andrewhw/StatsTools/README.md

 # StatsTools

-Notes on how to choose the appropriate statistical test
+Notes on how to choose the appropriate statistical test.

+Conents:
+- PDF slides
+- LaTeX source